MicrosoftDocs/azure-stack-docs/azure-stack/includes/howto-vm-delete-portal.md

 ## Delete a VM with dependencies using the portal

-In the case where we cannot delete the resource group (either the dependencies are not in the same resource group, or there are other resources ), follow the steps below:
+In the case where you cannot delete the resource group, either the dependencies are not in the same resource group, or there are other resources, follow the steps below:

 1. Open the Azure Stack user portal.
 2. Select **Virtual machines**.
 Find your virtual machine, and then select your machine to open the Virtual machine blade.